 How to approach: The retail industry is extremely broad, particularly in the case of Tesco.
 You will approach this question differently depending on which of its programmes you applied to.
 For instance, if you’re being interviewed for the finance graduate scheme, think about comparing a finance role at Tesco with finance roles in other sectors, or in a finance-specific company.
 As Tesco’s primary field is retail, not finance, what is it that makes you want to work for a retailer rather than a straight finance company?

 You can also use this as a chance to demonstrate your knowledge of modern developments in retail.
-As an example, you could talk about retailers’ growing commitment to sustainability and link this to Tesco’s initiatives (eg the actions it is taking to support Greenpeace's aim to end Amazon deforestation) – as long as you explain why this development makes you want to work for the retailer.
+As an example, you could talk about retailers’ growing commitment to sustainability and link this to Tesco’s initiatives (eg its work with Volkswagen and Pod Point to provide carbon neutral energy) – as long as you explain why this development makes you want to work for the retailer.

 Possible Tesco graduate interview question 3: Who are Tesco’s main competitors?